What Is Genetic Carrier Screening?

 If only one parent is a carrier, then the child has a 25% of being a carrier for that disorder and a 0% chance of having the disease.

 If both you and your partner are carriers of the same gene mutation, then your child:

 - Has a 25% chance of inheriting one affected gene from each of you and being born with the disease.

 - Has a 50% chance of being a carrier just like the parent who is a carrier.

 - Has a 25% chance of not being a carrier and not having the disorder.

-Some conditions screened for in Expanded Carrier Screening can be semi-dominant, can have variable penetrance, or variable expressivity.
+Some conditions screened for can be semi-dominant, have variable penetrance, or variable expressivity

 Semi-Dominant: Semi-dominance or incomplete dominance occurs when the physical characteristic of the child is distinct from both parents and is often intermediate to the physical characteristics of the parents.
 For example, in the snap dragon flower, the pink color of the flower is produced when true-bred parents of white and red flowers are crossed.